sharavsambuu/shify-backtester/README.md

 Well, I needed to know whats going on behind the scene.
 And also I want to iterate faster when trying new strategies.
-In that regards, I've already tried some other libraries like Zipline etc and I couldn't even bundle 1minute timeframe data but I still Zipline is good approach This library gonna become Frankenstein monster so don't expect much.
+In that regards, I've already tried some other libraries like Zipline etc and I couldn't even bundle 1minute timeframe data but I still think Zipline's approach to handle the problem is very good.
+This library gonna become Frankenstein's monster so don't expect much.
-The name Shify is just a random name comes my mind.
+The name Shify is just a random name.

 So whats inside my mind are currently followings :